zefulgas/SS/race_conditions_lab/README.md

 # Race-Condition Vulnerability Lab

-This lab is part of the [SEED Labs](http://www.cis.syr.edu/~wedu/seed/).
+This lab is part of the [SEED Labs Project](http://www.cis.syr.edu/~wedu/seed/).
 Refer to the [lab webpage](http://www.cis.syr.edu/~wedu/seed/Labs_12.04/Software/Race_Condition/) for full details.
-You are supposed to complete Task~1.
+In the end of this lab session you are supposed to be able to complete Task~1 of this.

 Needed Files (3):